August 14, 2017

 Setting private letters to music is a bit invasive.
 I am making public something that was intended to be private, so I take the responsibility seriously.
 With no rhyme scheme, meter, or poetic form – there are fewer clues as to the specific intent behind the words.
 The inflection feels ambiguous and less “prescribed.”
 Try reading one sentence from a recent text message or e-mail over and over again, each time changing different elements like rhythm, syllabic stress, or the pitch of your voice.
 Then, try to shape and combine all those elements to ensure that the voice is truly that of the author (instead of your own).
 Now, consider trying to do that with correspondence from someone you don’t know personally.

 Setting letters feels like a deeper commitment to me than setting poems.
 By the time each composition is finished, I feel I know the author as well as I know members of my immediate family.
-I have grown to love these authors as thinking, feeling, human beings, and I yearn to give their words the most beautiful music I can.
 This has been both an exhausting and exhilarating journey that began about four years ago.
-I don’t know when or if I will set letters as lyrics again, but I understand better the personal investment required in order to get it just right.
+I don’t know when or if I will set letters as lyrics again, but I understand better the personal investment required to serve the authors well.
 So, thank you Tyler, Lanie, Percy, and John for helping me grow as a composer.